microsoft/ivy/doc/proving.md

 of the integers for type `t`, giving the usual meaning to operators like `+` and `<`.
 The second defines *f* to be the integer successor function.
 These two declarations are contained an *implementation* section.
-This means that the `auto` tactic will use them only within the isolate and not outside.
+This means that the default tactic will use them only within the isolate and not outside.

 The remaining two statements are properties about *t* and *f* to